 - Moisture: Your compost bin should be as damp as a wrung-out sponge to maintain the moisture necessary for decomposition.
 Too wet or too dry, and the composting process will slow down.

-- Size of Materials: Chop or shred your organic materials into small pieces to speed up decomposition.
+- Size of Materials: For best results, chop or shred your organic materials into smaller pieces to speed up decomposition.

 Knowing your bin and how to optimize it is your first step to making the composting process more efficient.
 In the next sections, we’ll cover the roles of different organic materials and compost starters in this process.